 This would be humorous, if it were not sad: German chemical companies competed heavily at home and across most European markets, where chemical products could not be patented.
 This situation forced them to innovate frequently and to develop production processes able to guarantee a very high productivity.
 Such intense competition already gave them a "competitive edge" relative to the Anglo-Saxon companies living in a world of generalized patenting.
 To this initial advantage was added the opportunity to patent products in the U.K. and the U.S., allowing the German chemical companies to erect insurmountable barriers to entry in the chemical market.
 Do not get us wrong here; we are not claiming the German companies did not use patents in building up their worldwide dominance.
-They did, and there is no doubt whatsoever that the chemical industry worldwide was an assemblage of more or less loosely held together cartels until the late 1930s, cartels in which the German big chemical companies played major leading and coordinating role.
-Still, the fact that they wiped out their French and Anglo-Saxon counterparts in the worldwide market, and that they did so in spite of having a lot less patent protection, speaks volume in regard to the specific issue concerning us in this chapter.
+They did, and there is no doubt whatsoever that the chemical industry worldwide was an assemblage of more or less loosely held together cartels until the late 1930s, cartels in which the German big chemical companies played a major leading and coordinating role.
+Still, the fact that they wiped out their French and Anglo-Saxon counterparts in the worldwide market, and that they did so in spite of having a lot less patent protection, speaks volumes in regard to the specific issue concerning us in this chapter.15

-So, before the First World War, medicines and other chemical products were scarce and expensive in England.
+Thus, before the First World War, medicines and other chemical products were scarce and expensive in England.
 This led, in 1919, to the modification of the English Patents Act of 1907 with the addition of section 38A which introduced mandatory licenses for medicines.
 Again, the report of the Sargent Committee of 1937 pointed out the shortage of medicines and its relation to strong patents in England.
 In the Patents Act of 1949, section 41, No. 2, a new special procedure was introduced to favor mandatory licensing of food and drug products.
-The British government spent about forty years fiddling around with its patent laws, without ever abolishing them, in the vain hope of lowering the prices of medicines and creating incentives for its pharmaceutical industry to catch up with the Germans.
+The British government spent about forty years reworking its patent laws, without ever abolishing them, in the vain hope of lowering the prices of medicines and creating incentives for its pharmaceutical industry to catch up with the Germans.
 It did not succeed, as we all know: the German companies kept innovating, even if their new products were not protected by patents at home, and the British pharmaceutical industry never came close to being competitive.
-Aspirin, that wonder drug, was a German invention, not a British one and, while it was patented in the U.S. and Britain, it could not be patented in Germany.
+Aspirin, that wonder drug, was a German invention, not a British one and, while it was patented in the U.S., Britain, and France, it could not be patented in Germany.
+Bayer was forced to relinquish its patent on aspirin in the rest of the world by the Treaty of Versailles.16 sheltered them from competition.
+German and Swiss firms, on the other hand, could not file for patents in their home markets and only those firms that developed superior capabilities survived the competitive home market.
+When the initial French and British patents expired, the leading German and Swiss firms entered the British and French market, capturing large portions of sales at the expense of the former leaders.17